Henrxque/saas-access-auditor/README.md

 ## Current status

-This repository is being built as the MVP foundation for SaaS Access Auditor.
+This repository contains the MVP foundation for **SaaS Access Auditor**, a product by **Lumenstack**.

-The project roadmap is organized in sprints, starting with:
+The roadmap is organized in sprints, starting with:

 - Sprint 0 → product definition, flow, wireframes, rules, base structure
 - Sprint 1 → auth, audits, uploads, storage, base UX